Leeody/leeody.github.io/_recentworks/project_1.md

 - Tuesday: Today we attended a seminar about **Formalizing mathematics with Lean and Mathlib**.
 The professor introduced how to check a proof through these programms.
 Most of this seminar was understandable.
 To my surprise, The seminar also provided us with pizza!
 Delicious! :P
 - Wednesday:
 - Thursday:
 - Friday: Today was the Independence Day!
 So we travelled to New York.
+I imagined to meet some parades, but actually it was harmonious in the streets.
+I found many small stands selling cheap hats and souveniers.
+And we also went to many famous attractions, like the bull in Wall Street.
+It's really a prosprous city!
 - Saturday:
 - Sunday: